namnguyen02/bank-debt/app/api/nguoi_than_khach_hang/api_docs.md

 # nguoi_than_khach_hang
 ## GET /api/nguoi_than_khach_hang?offset=10&limit=10

-Retrieves employee data from the database.
+Retrieves data from the database.

 **Query Parameters**